fauu/Kamite/README.md

 #### Linux/Xorg

-> Note: The following does not work in Linux/wlroots.
+> Note: The following does not work on Linux/wlroots.

 Below is an excerpt from a [config file](#config) illustrating how to set up global keyboard shortcuts and what actions are available for binding.